Texas Tech University

 There are a limited number of positions off campus.
 To find out if Texas Tech has a contract with the off-campus employer, ask the employer or email student.employment@ttu.edu.

-Since your earnings are paid directly to you in the form of a paycheck, the funds do not cover your student bill.
+No, since your earnings are paid directly to you in the form of a paycheck, the funds will not apply to your outstanding bill.